akka/akka/akka-docs/src/main/paradox/typed/event-stream.md

 @@@

-This mechanism is used in different places within Akka, e.g. the @ref:[Event Stream](#event-stream).
+This mechanism is used in different places within Akka, e.g. the EventStream.
 Implementations can make use of the specific building blocks presented below.

 An event bus must define the following three @scala[abstract types]@java[type parameters]: